Azure/azure-relay/samples/WCF Relay/RelayTcpStream/README.md

 must run the service and the service must report itself as listening before you can start the client.

-If you run multiple listeners, every client instance will end up being associated with one of the listeners, as the load balancing feature workse at the session level and not at the request level.
+If you run multiple listeners, every client instance will end up being associated with one of the listeners, as the load balancing feature works at the session level and not at the request level.
 The next client instance may then get assigned to another service instance.

  ## Where do I go from here?